hammondeggs/vector/README.md

 There is no score.
 There are no alpha-numeric characters at this point.
 The hit detection on the enemy X's could be improved.

+ *All product names, trademarks and registered trademarks are property of their respective owners.*